Xiaoyang-Zhu/btcd-docker-cluster/README.md

 Node-3 http://localhost:35003
 Node-4 http://localhost:35004

-Note: How to setup miners?
+Note: Only after enabling miners, the functionality of updating  bitcoin BIMS transactions in Blockchain IdP module operates well.
+How to setup miners?
 It could be found in  docker-bitcoin-cluster-tutorial.

 ## Run it after compiling
 Enter root directory of the Project and run command: